jhutar/satellite-api-benchmark/README.rst

 Before running the tool, make sure your server have empty database (no channels, no users, no systems...).

-To run API call workload against `hostname` server (localhost strongly suggested so networking performance does not play role in the result) with admin user `admin` (whose password is `password`), and to run the workload `5` times in parallel (maybe you are interested how the performance degrades in concurrent runs?):
+To run API call workload against `hostname` server (localhost strongly suggested so networking performance does not play role in the result) with admin user `admin` (whose password is `password`), and to run the workload `5` times in parallel (maybe you are interested how the performance degrades based on number of concurrent runs?
+When not provided, `1` is default.):

 .. code:: sh
+    ./satellite-api-benchmark.py admin password hostname check
+    ./satellite-api-benchmark.py admin password hostname setup
+    ./satellite-api-benchmark.py admin password hostname run 5   # actual test
+    ./satellite-api-benchmark.py admin password hostname cleanup
-    satellite-api-benchmark.py 5 admin password hostname
+    ./satellite-api-benchmark.py admin password hostname check